 But what does that mean?

-In most cases, these leaders want to know that their work is creating something bigger than “corporate training”, which falls short of really developing employees and organizational talent.
+In most cases, these leaders want to know that their work is creating something bigger than “corporate training”, which falls short of real talent development.

-What they want to see is that an employee’s learning matters and that growth—in talent, in personal development, in skills—is embedded in their company culture.
+What they want to see is that an employee’s learning matters and that growth—in talent, in personal development, in skills—is embedded in their company culture of continuous learning.

 There’s a reason this “culture of learning” state is tough to get to, and it’s tough to confirm you’ve reached that state once you’re there.
 This is true for companies of all sizes.
 And yet everyday L&D leaders push for it.

 Because the benefits of a learning culture are numerous and important, I’ll mention a few here as well as some signs you may or may not have a budding culture of learning right now.
 And lastly, I’ll cover what you can do if you find yourself absent of space to grow at your organization.

 The Financial Benefit Of A Culture Of Learning

 According to LinkedIn’s data, the hold-ups that most organizations face when increasing their learning efforts are either costs or resources.
 This is understandable, but quickly becoming a vulnerability for workplace culture and employee productivity.
 And, worse, companies’ bottom lines.

 Simply put, there’s enough evidence now to show that companies that promote a culture of learning amongst employees perform better.

 In fact, according to this LinkedIn Learning course (quoting from a McKinsey report), companies that offer comprehensive training programs have higher income per employee by as much as 200%.